The Blood Ship

-The Blood Ship is a 1927 silent drama film directed by George B. Seitz and starring Hobart Bosworth, Jacqueline Logan and Richard Arlen.
-It is based on the 1922 novel The Blood Ship by Norman Springer, later remade by Seitz as the 1931 sound film Shanghaied Love.
+The Blood Ship is a 1927 American silent drama film directed by George B. Seitz and starring Hobart Bosworth, Jacqueline Logan, and Richard Arlen.
+It is based on the 1922 novel The Blood Ship by Norman Springer, which was later remade by Seitz as the 1931 sound film Shanghaied Love.

 Plot

 A disgraced sea captain signs on as a hand on a cargo ship, which turns out to be captained by the tyrannical man who ruined his reputation.
 The other crewmen have mostly been shanghaied aboard and are kept in line by the captain and his brutal first mate.
 The former captain begins to plot a mutiny to take control of the ship from their brutal regime.